Image Credit: Miriam Doerr Martin Frommherz / Shutterstock.com

-In this medical practice, the therapeutic use of music is used to address the numerous needs of individuals (psychological, physical, cognitive etc.).
-This form of therapy is best when it is tailored to an individual’s requirements - the qualified music therapist provides the decided treatment including composing, singing, moving to, or listening to music (if not all the aforementioned).
+In this medical practice, the therapeutic use of music is used to address the numerous needs of individuals ranging from psychological, physical, and cognitive problems.
+This form of therapy is best when it is tailored to an individual’s requirements, during which the qualified music therapist provides the decided treatment that can include composing, singing, moving to, and/or listening to music.

-A great benefit of music therapy is the ability to use it in to address a great spectrum of needs.
-This is not least of all because of the diverse nature of music which can allow a person of any cultural background to benefit.
-It can also offer a more engaging and interesting form of interaction with people – this could be a reason for the growing interest in the field.
-In fact, research in music therapy is in support of its use in many areas such as:
+A great benefit of music therapy is the ability to use it to address a great spectrum of needs.
+Moreover, the diverse nature of music can allow a person of any cultural background to benefit from this therapeutic approach.
+Music therapy can also offer a more engaging and interesting form of interaction with people, which could account for the growing interest in the field.

-Those diagnosed with impaired social skills (autism spectrum disorders etc.) can strengthen their ability to both express their own emotions and empathize by considering the feelings of the artist of a song.
+Individuals diagnosed with impaired social skills, particularly autism spectrum disorders, can strengthen their ability to both express their own emotions and empathize by considering the feelings of the artist of a song.
 It has been shown that such people actually exhibit a great interest in music and therefore respond positively.

 Stress and anxiety management

 Individuals can be guided into learning how to recognize feelings and behaviors associated with stress.
-Music therapy can be used to induce relaxation stimuli so that stress is dealt with in positive, appropriate ways.
+Music therapy can be used to induce relaxation stimuli so that stress is dealt with in positive and appropriate ways.

 Music therapy can help alleviate fear and anxiety whilst encouraging relaxation to help those suffering from insomnia.
 The therapy can also provide an outlet for non-threatening self-expression by inducing a feeling of safety and comfort for the person.